Souro7/shop/README.md

 # responsive ecommerce website

-This is a responsive e-commerce website template built using HTML and CSS.
+This is a single page responsive e-commerce website template built using HTML, CSS and jQuery.